melezhik/cv/README.md

 Work closely with architects, developers and operations acting as a key technical driver in devops processes.

-Automation of openshift installation using standard installers and writing custom code.
+Automation of openshift installation using standard installers and writing custom code (OpenStack)

 Verification of complex k8s clusters configuration using numerous high level programming languages.